lesleyrs/RuneScape-317/README.md

 **Quality of life features**:
 - Escape closes interfaces
 - Hold mousewheel to rotate camera
-- Added camera zoom with either mousewheel scroll or numpad PgUp/PgDn, max zoom in is default **TODO**: increase viewing distance based on cam zoom + toggleroof cmd?
+- Added camera zoom with either mousewheel scroll or numpad PgUp/PgDn, max zoom-in is the original default **TODO**: increase viewing distance based on cam zoom + toggleroof cmd?
 - Ability to use k/m/b for entering amounts, and allow entering over integer max
-- Enter to login, Escape to go back to main screen
+- Enter to login, Escape to go back to main screen, Tab unlike Enter won't login when reaching last login field
 - Left click compass to make the camera face north
 - Added fkeys for switching tabs, defaults past f4 are arbitrary but should be good
 - Added moparscape/silabsoft-like server IP login field, leave it empty for localhost.
 Uses original Jagex RSA keys[^1]: